Updated October 9, 2021

 Cookies are text files which contain small bits of data relating to your interactions on a particular website.
 On CA News Forum cookies are used to keep track of your current session.
 Turning cookies off may prevent the site from recognizing that you are signed in, which can interfere with your ability to post comments and author discussions.
 As such, you should always enable cookies for our site.
 Cookies reside on your own computer and may be deleted manually by you or automatically after your session ends, depending upon your browser settings.
 Cookies typically expire and get deleted after one day.

-Our commenting system relies on email push notifications to advise you when you receive a reply to one of your comments.
-The email will include a link that, when clicked, will open a browser window or tab and scroll down to the comment that was replied to.
+Our commenting system can advise you when you receive a reply to one of your comments by sending you a notification to your CA News profile or by sending you an email push notifications.
+The notifications include a link that, when clicked, will open a browser window or tab and scroll down to the comment that was replied to.
 This feature is enabled manually by activating the notification bell next to the Post Comment button prior to posting your comment.
 Clicking on it will turn it blue, indicating you are subscribed, and clicking on it again will turn the bell back off.
 This option allows you to subscribe to notifications relating to that one particular comment only and must be done before you post your comment.

-You also have several other email notification options available to you:
+You also have several other notification options available to you:

 • Subscribe to receive notifications whenever someone replies to any of your comments on a particular discussion page, which is easier than subscribing for notifications for multiple individual comments.